 The TDP is being prepared by AECOM, a planning firm hired by the City to undertake much of the research, analysis, and development of the plan.
 AECOM and City staff will create a draft of the TDP, which will be presented to the City Council for approval.
 If the City Council approves the plan, some recommendations can begin being implemented immediately.
 Other recommendations will be phased in over the course of the 5-year plan horizon.

 Please have a look at the plan documents below, and contact us at Rochester Public Transit if you have questions, concerns, or other ideas about what we are proposing in the TDP.
-We will be collecting public comments about these draft recommendations until 5:00 p.m., CST, on Wednesday, November 30, 2016.
+We will be collecting public comments about these draft recommendations until 5:00 p.m., CDT, on Wednesday, May 10, 2017.
 And watch this space in the coming weeks for updates on plan recommendations, public hearing announcements, and other news about the TDP.
-Send feedback now using our online form.

 Interactive Maps -- RPT has also developed maps showing what the proposed transit system would look like in Year 5 of this phased Transit Development Plan.
 At full build-out, there would be 28 transit lines, including service at night, on weekends, and via a crosstown loop.